Saturday 7 October 1939

 Spain: Official establishment of the Spanish Air Force.

-US Government: The US government grants official recognition to the Polish government-in-exile, currently located at Angers in France.
+US Government: The US government grants official recognition to the Polish government-in-exile, currently located at Angers, France.

 American Homefront: Game three of the World Series is won by the NY Yankees, 7-3, at Crosley Field in Cincinnati.